devsjc/vim-jb/README.md

 Not only are the colours accurate to the default JetBrains themes, they also attempt to emulate the original colour hierarchy.
 For instance, JSON keywords are highlighted in the `Constant` colour, not the keyword colour.
+This of course is limited by the available highlight groups in Vim, and even with [vim-polyglot](https://github.com/sheerun/vim-polyglot) it is not possible to get an exact match, so expect a best-effort outcome.

 **Multiple Palettes**